 - Learning and Development – We acknowledge that children develop and learn in different ways and at different rates, and that all areas of learning and development are equally important and inter-connected.

-The EYFS curriculum is organised into seven important and inter-connected areas of learning and development.
+The EYFS framework is organised into seven important and inter-connected areas of learning and development.

 The Three PRIME Areas of Learning: